Committee A Members

 Mr Stephen Sharp

-Stephen leads the statistical work for the MRC Epidemiology Unit, whose goal is to study the genetic, developmental and environmental determinants of obesity, type 2 diabetes and related metabolic disorders and to contribute to the prevention of these disorders.
-He is a Lecturer for the University of Cambridge MPhil in Epidemiology and Public Health and is a statistical reviewer for the journals “The Lancet” and “Diabetologia”.
+Stephen leads the statistical work for the University of Cambridge MRC Epidemiology Unit, whose goal is to study the genetic, developmental and environmental determinants of obesity, type 2 diabetes and related metabolic disorders and to contribute to the prevention of these disorders.
+He is a Lecturer for the University of Cambridge MPhil in Epidemiology and Public Health and is a statistical reviewer for journals including “The Lancet” and “Diabetologia”.

 Stephen has an MA in Mathematics from Oxford University and an MSc in Medical Statistics from the London School of Hygiene and Tropical Medicine.
 He has worked as a medical statistician within academia and the pharmaceutical industry, and has experience in the design, analysis and reporting of various clinical trials and observational studies.
 He has also worked on meta-analysis methods, and taught medical statistics on courses in the UK and abroad.